-- a. the Group meets its internal economic capital requirements; - b. the Group achieves its desired target rating to meet its business objectives; and - c. supervisory intervention is avoided.
+- a The Group meets its internal economic capital requirements; - The Group achieves its desired target rating to meet its business objectives; and - c Supervisory intervention is avoided.

 The two measures used are the EU Insurance Groups Directive (IGD) capital requirements and internal economic capital requirements.

 In addition, capital requirements are monitored on both local statutory and future Solvency II regulatory bases.